Abbe98/kulturnav-sparql/README.md

 # FornPunkt SPARQL

-This repository contains various resources related to FornPunkt's SPARQL service, such as editor configuration, the public query library, Graph Store HTTP Protocol utilities, and Caddy server configuration.
+This repository contains various resources for serving Kulturnav datasets over SPARQL.
+It includes things such as editor configuration, query library, Graph Store HTTP Protocol utilities, and Caddy server configuration.

 ## Setup your editor